 - In addition to evaluating ESOPs, start-ups should consider their capacity for managing liquidity planning and execution, be it via cash settlements or an investor buying employee shares.

-- Finally, the ESOP strategy should be flexible and able to accommodate change and communicate it transparently with the involved parties such as the HR, corporate, finance, and legal departments.
+- Finally, the ESOP strategy should be flexible and accommodate change and communicate it transparently with the involved parties, such as the HR, corporate, finance, and legal departments.

 Employee ownership has been shown to build healthier companies and employees highly satisfied with their jobs.
 In addition, start-ups benefit from ESOPs by retaining loyal, hardworking, and high-performing employees under difficult economic conditions.